 Unfortunately, in cases involving medical error due to over-radiation, particularly those administered through IMRT technology, the consequences can be devastating for the patient.

 Our law firm has taken great interest in prosecuting medical malpractice cases against the responsible parties.
-If you suspect that yourself or a loved one has suffered malpractice at the hands of a medical professional, such as being over-radiated and injured as a consequence of IMRT radiation therapy or any other form of radiation modality, we’re here to help.
+If you suspect that yourself or a loved one has suffered malpractice at the hands of a medical professional, such as being over-radiated and injured as a consequence of IMRT radiation therapy or any other form of radiation modality, Carner & DeVita is here to help.

-The medical malpractice lawyers at Carner & DeVita have been helping victims get the compensation you deserve for over 50 years.
+Our medical malpractice lawyers in Long Island have helped victims get the compensation they deserve for over 50 years.
 Call us at 631-543-7070 or contact us online for a free, no-obligation consultation.